webhintio/hint/docs/user-guide/rules/no-http-redirects.md

 The following is a simplify version of what happens when the user requests a URL in a browser:

 1. DNS Lookup: Translate the domain to an IP.
-If the browser doesn't know it, it has to ask a DNS server which in some cases involves multiple queries until the final IP is obtained.
+If the browser doesn’t know it, it has to ask a DNS server which in some cases involves multiple queries until the final IP is obtained.
 1. Open a [TCP connection][wikipedia-tcp-establishement] to the IP